NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 This will minimize the development cycle to the absolute minimum, since a game can be considered "completed" after each sprint.
 Theseus ship in action.
 Repurposing an old ship vs building a new one.

+Need to incorporate GDC into the game engine to assemble the right set of tools suitable for a particular game/game genre.
+(incorporating high level game system description languages (external schema) into the engine).

+What is a game?
+If a game is a set of rules/restrictions and goals, then in which module do they reside?
+Gameplay systems most likely.
+Game cheats are sort of like that Twilight Zone episode where the dude gets anything he wants, any time he wants it, with zero effort.
+You think it's the greatest thing ever, until you realize it's the challenge that makes it worth playing at all.
+Cheats are basically a turn off button for constraints.

+[7] Engine is a very complex piece of software, but by breaking it down into separate modules, developers can pick which particular field they would like to focus on, instead of everything all at once.

+    "...engine code, depth of simulation, and profiling as some of the highly domain-specific requirements that contribute to the difficulty of writing video games.
+    The author further breaks down engine code into mathematical and algorithmic knowledge and the wisdom to know how the algorithms will interact when coupled together."[7]

+Need teach game programming concepts without lumping them to any particular language (how is player movement implemented, or event passing, state machines, etc.)

+Zig is a fitting choice for a game engine language as because of its ease of porting to different platforms and C interop, whic is imprtant because C is the language of low level systems, drivers and graphics and is ubiquitous.
+The downside is immaturity.

 ### Discussion

 Messaoudi, Simon, and Ksentini (2015) investigate the game